wp-plugins/advanced-iframe/readme.txt

 select the one you like and save again.

 == Changelog ==
+= 3.4.3 =
+- New: Added a section in the FAQ how to use the advanced iframe multiple times on one installation

 = 3.4.2 =
 - New: the style for the site is now inline because it was only one style.
 Now no extra css is loaded anymore.